 New York City has been the capital of nightlife in North America for decades.
 Its complexity and sheer variety mean that it draws revellers from every corner of the globe, and it is this diversity of sounds, styles, venues and, most importantly, people that means the Big Apple is able to compete with European counterparts including Amsterdam, Barcelona, Berlin and London.

 Upon arriving in the city you’ll quickly find that New York’s nightlife is thriving.
 If you know where to look, that is.

 From rooftop clubs at the top of skyscrapers, to huge industrial spaces and every outdoor disco brunch in between, there’s something to suit every taste, no matter how long your stay.
-Here’s where to head to party when you hit New York.
+So before you book your city break in New York, here’s where to head to party.

 The Meatpacking District

 Firstly to the Meatpacking District, NYC’s prime destination for partying.
 With its cobblestone streets and red brick industrial architecture, you could almost forget that you’re still in one of the world’s largest metropolises.
 But as many of these industrial buildings have long-since fulfilled their original purpose, they are being snapped up and transformed into quirky, uniquely stylised and in-demand venues.